 Centers of Excellence and Expertise

 What is a Center of Expertise?
-A CoE is an organization that encourages knowledge development, facilitates collaboration, and manages best practice implementation for some specific functional area in an effort to increase business success.
+A CoE is an organization that encourages knowledge development, facilitates collaboration, and manages best practice implementation for some specific functional area to increase business success.
 A successful Center of Expertise improves the competency in the discipline it supports and provides a foundation for the advancement of the discipline’s concepts into the organization’s culture.
 In many organizations a center of excellence may refer to a group of people, a department or a shared facility.
 It may also be known as a competency center or a capability center.

 Enterprise Data / Information Management CoE